Blog

 Mold Disclosure

 Mold can be a health hazard.
-As such, you must disclose any potentially hazardous conditions to prospective tenants.
+As such, landlords must disclose any potentially hazardous conditions to prospective tenants.

-California landlord-tenant law doesn’t require landlords to remove any mold in the unit, but your tenant may be able to exercise their right to not pay rent if the habitability conditions are breached.
+Landlord-tenant law doesn’t require landlords to remove any mold in the rental unit, but your tenant may be able to exercise their right to not pay rent if the habitability conditions are breached.

 Flood Disclosure